Kuna42/disendata/README.md

 under the licence [MIT](https://opensource.org/licenses/MIT)

 ## Messenger
-This Messenger is coded for local Networks.
+This Messenger is coded for local Networks without a server.

+---
+### Note:
+this branch is not usable for testing the program